A complete full-stack AI app in one file

 The Only Language You Need to Build Anything

 Jac is a programming language designed for humans and AI to build together.
-It supersets Python and JavaScript with native compilation support, adding constructs that let you weave AI into your code, model complex domains as graphs, and deploy to the cloud -- all without switching languages, managing databases, or writing infrastructure.
+With clean, Python-like syntax, Jac compiles to Python bytecode, JavaScript, and native machine code (C-ABI compatible) -- giving full access to every library in the PyPI, npm, and native ecosystems.
+Jac adds constructs that let you weave AI into your code, model complex domains as graphs, and deploy to the cloud -- all without switching languages, managing databases, or writing infrastructure.
 Jac imagines what should be abstracted away from the developer and automates it through the compiler and runtime.

 # A complete full-stack AI app in one file